huvaxstra/land-of-rust/teacher-guide.md

 # Teacher's Guide: How to Use This Book

 > For parents, teachers, and mentors who want to help children (ages 9–15) learn Rust as their first programming language.

-> **🖼️ Hero Image Prompt:**
-> `a teacher and a young student sitting at a desk with a laptop, red crab Ferris on screen, Rust code visible, classroom with colorful posters, friendly and encouraging atmosphere, children's book illustration style, 16:9`

 ---

 ## 1. Philosophy Behind This Book